-Displaying the prescribed information in National Law: Section 172 (Regulation 173) R √ Providing information to the regulatory authority upon request in relation to being a fit and proper person (National Law: Sections 13, 14, 21) R Ensuring that the service is insured and keep evidence of this (National Law: Section 51; Regulations 29, 180) R Ensuring that the number of children at the service does not exceed the maximum in the service approval (National Law: Section 51) R V Ensuring that the family of a child at the service is allowed to enter the premises (Regulation 157) R V Adopting quality governance and management processes, procedures and practices, in line with the National Quality Standard , especially Quality Area 7 - Governance and leadership R V Establishing systems of risk management, financial and internal control, and performance reporting.
-Monitor management and financial performance to ensure the solvency, financial strength and good performance of the service R V Developing, review and approve the service philosophy and purpose, strategic direction and initiatives R V Taking reasonable steps to ensure that nominated supervisors, educators, staff and volunteers follow the Governance and Management policy and procedures R Ensuring that copies of the policy and procedures are readily accessible to nominated supervisors, co-ordinators, educators, staff, volunteers and families, and available for inspection R Notifying families at least 14 days before changing the policy or procedures if the changes will: affect the fees charged or the way they are collected or significantly impact the service's education and care of children or R significantly impact the family's ability to utilise the service.
-Notifications and reporting ng Ensuring that all reporting and reporting requirements are met regarding the National Quality Framework , family assistance, taxation, child protection, and other relevant laws R √ Notifying the regulatory authority about the approved provider and operational changes, and changes in relation to the nominated supervisor, as detailed in National Law: Section 173 (Regulations 174, 174A) R V Notifying the regulatory authority about changes to the 'fit and proper' status of the approved provider, any serious incidents, and complaints relating to a serious incident or that the Law has been contravened (National Law: section 174; Regulations 175, 176, 176A) R V Health, safety and wellbei ng
+Displaying the prescribed information in National Law: Section 172 (Regulation 173) R √ Providing information to the regulatory authority upon request in relation to being a fit and proper person (National Law: Sections 13, 14, 21) R Ensuring that the service is insured and retains evidence of this (National Law: Section 51; Regulations 29, 180) Ensuring that the number of children at the service does not exceed the maximum in the service approval (National Law: Section 51) V Ensuring that the family of a child at the service is allowed to enter the premises (Regulation 157) √ Adopting quality governance and management processes, procedures and practices, in line with the National Quality Standard , especially Quality Area 7 - Governance and leadership R V Establishing systems of risk management, financial and internal control, and performance reporting.
+Monitor management and financial performance to ensure the solvency, financial strength and good performance of the service V Develop, review and approve the service philosophy and purpose, strategic direction and initiatives √ Taking reasonable steps to ensure that nominated supervisors, educators, staff and volunteers follow the Governance and Management Policy and procedures Ensuring that copies of the policy and procedures are readily accessible to nominated supervisors, co-ordinators, educators, staff, volunteers and families, and available for inspection Notifying families at least 14 days before changing the policy or procedures if the changes will: affect the fees charged or the way they are collected or significantly impact the service's education and care of children or significantly impact the family's ability to utilise the service.
+Notifications and reporting Ensuring that all reporting obligations are met regarding the National Quality Framework, family assistance, taxation, child protection, and other relevant laws R V Notifying the regulatory authority of changes to the approved provider's details, service operations, and the nominated supervisor, as detailed in National Law: Section 173 (Regulations 174, 174A) V Notifying the regulatory authority of changes to the 'fit and proper' status of the approved provider, any serious incidents, and complaints relating to a serious incident or contravention of the Law (National Law: section 174; Regulations 175, 176, 176A) V Health, safety and wellbeing